|

 the M16A1, CAR-15 and

 Galil assault rifles.
-Currently it is
+The TAR-21 has

-future this weapon will be license-produced in Brazil and Ukraine.
+license-produced in Brazil, India and Ukraine.

 It is a gas